 Information about the Territorial Just Transition Plans is also published by the Member States on the relevant websites.

-As of 28 September 2022, information about the following Territorial Just Transition Plans can be found online:
+Information about the individual Territorial Just Transition Plans can be found in the map below.